ultralytics/ultralytics/docs/help/contributing.md

 ### CLA Signing

-Before we can accept your pull request, you need to sign a Contributor License Agreement (CLA).
+Before we can accept your pull request, you need to sign a [Contributor License Agreement (CLA)](CLA.md).
 This is a legal document stating that you agree to the terms of contributing to the Ultralytics YOLO repositories.
 The CLA ensures that your contributions are properly licensed and that the project can continue to be distributed under the AGPL-3.0 license.

-To sign the CLA, follow the instructions provided in the [CLA.md](CLA.md) file.
+To sign the CLA, follow the instructions provided by the CLA bot after you submit your PR.

 ## Bug Reports